Power outages usually don't last long. However, a power outage that lasts several hours can cause risks to your health

 Leave your home if it is too cold.
-If you don't know where to go, contact your municipality for information about temporary shelters.
+If you don't know where to go, contact your municipality to find out about temporary shelters.
 For more details, consult the page Evacuation in the event of a disaster.

-Before leaving, be sure to pack all the essentials needed for each member of the family:
+Before leaving, pack essential items for all member of your family:

 - Extra clothes